Pixpipe/pixpipejs/cookbook/readme.md

 ...
 ```

 Then we will start to create the content of our output image, but not the `Image2D` object yet.
-First we *copy* the data array of the input image - copy in the sens of **duplicate** (and not copy of *reference*):
+First we *copy* the data array of the input image - copy in the sense of **duplicate** (and not copy of *reference*):

 ```javascript
 ...